-These are the powerful words of Simonne Butler, host of the series on domestic abuse in New Zealand, Breaking Silence.
+These are the powerful words of Simonne Butler, the host of New Zealand’s only web series dedicated to shining a light on the many faces of domestic abuse in Aotearoa.

-Domestic abuse extends beyond social, financial, education and ethnical bounds.
-It is all our problem and nobody escapes.
+Domestic abuse extends beyond social, financial, education and ethical bounds.

-In David White’s episode, his son in law Greg Meads was a multimillionaire horse breeder and he still shot and killed his wife Helen, David’s daughter.
+David White’s son-in-law Greg Meads was a multimillionaire horse breeder who shot and killed his wife - and David’s daughter - Helen.

-In the Financial Abuse episode Sarah was a highly paid legal professional, she thought because she was never actually hit she wasn’t in an abusive relationship yet the controlling abuse of her partner rendered her and her children penniless and homeless.
-Breaking Silence defines what abuse is and reveals its many forms.
+In the Financial Abuse episode, legal professional Sarah says because she was never actually hit by her partner, she wasn’t aware she was in an abusive relationship.
+Eventually, his controlling abuse rendered Sarah and her children penniless and homeless.

 In the episode Say Something, the abusive relationship between Samoan father Ace and his family led his oldest son to attempt suicide.
-The entire family were committed to sharing their story in the hope it would help others who may relate and benefit from their experience.
+The entire family shares their story in the hope it will help others.